dginst/dginst-old.github.io/vision.md

-Even if one is only interested in genuine technologic applications of blockchain, the most promising field is the development of tools and practices for financial services involving crypto-assets, primarily custody for institutionals and high net worth individuals.
+Even if one is only interested in genuine technologic applications of blockchain, the most promising field is the development of tools and practices for financial services involving crypto-assets, primarily custody for institutional investors and high net worth individuals.

 _Digital gold is what matters._